RISQS Newsletter - May 2022

 Hybrid working – RISQS’ way forward

-At RISQS Committee on 11th January 2022, the Hybrid Audit approach was signed off as a sensible way forward.
-The launch of hybrid auditing took place on the 2nd of May 2022
+At the RISQS Committee meeting on 11 January 2022, the Hybrid Audit approach was signed off as a sensible way forward.
+The launch of hybrid auditing took place on the 2 of May 2022

-Current government guidance has changed to being able to return to workplaces/locations as of now.
+Current government guidance has changed to being able to return to workplaces or locations.
 RISQS Buyers & Suppliers were informed in February 2022.

 Updates have been made to the RISQS website and platform regarding the scheme documentation.

 For more information on our new hybrid working model, contact email@example.com.